Ramamurti Rajaraman: Nuclear policy and arms control

 For his work on nuclear arms control, Rajaraman received the Leo Szilard Award given by the American Physical Society in 2014.

-He also wrote on safety, security and transparency in India's nuclear energy programme, from well before the Fukushima tragedy.
+He also wrote on safety, security and transparency in India's nuclear energy programme, from well before the Fukushima nuclear accident.
 To help mitigate the contentious views on nuclear energy among the Indian public, he organised and edited a book on India's nuclear energy programme with contributors ranging from leaders of the governmental Department of Atomic Energy to anti-nuclear activists.
 He was a member of the Expert Committee of the Nuclear Threat Initiative (NTI) for developing their 2012 Nuclear Security Index.

 Teaching

-Despite the wide-ranging research contributions summarised above, Rajaraman will perhaps be remembered more for his teaching.
-At all the universities where he taught for over 50 years, he was known for his teaching skills in physics, particularly of quantum theory.
+At the universities where he taught for over 50 years, Rajaraman was known for his teaching skills in physics, particularly of quantum theory.
 The same holds for the numerous mini-courses he gave at summer and winter schools in India and abroad, explaining new advances in theoretical physics research.

 Perhaps the most widely known examples of this were his monographs on quantum solitons.
 A new non-perturbative approach to quantum field theory was being developed in the 1970s by quantising fluctuations around exact classical (soliton) solutions, to get extended quantum particle states with remarkable topological properties.
 In 1975 Rajaraman published the very first review article on these new methods in the review journal Physics Reports.
 Subsequently, he developed it as a book, Solitons and Instantons, published in 1982 by Elsevier North Holland.
 It explained in simple and coherent manner these developments as well as associated techniques of path integrals, instanton-induced vacuum tunnelling, Grassman fields, and multiple-gauge vacua.
 Since these methods have found applications in nuclear, particle and condensed matter physics, this book has been widely used around the world by a generation of theoretical physicists.
 Its translation rights were bought by the Soviet Press MIR, who published it in Russian in 1985.
 Subsidised copies of the book were made available to most leading physics departments in the Soviet Union and Eastern Europe.